 Lifetime Coaching Award

-The CA occasionally recognises a coach who has, in the opinion of its Coaching Committee, provided outstanding service over a prolonged period.
+Croquet England occasionally recognises a coach who has, in the opinion of its Coaching Committee, provided outstanding service over a prolonged period.
 This award is called the 'Lifetime Coaching Award'.
-Please pass nominations to the Chairman of the CA Coaching Committee.
+Please pass nominations to the Chair of the Coaching Committee.

 Lifetime Coaching Award 2018 - Dr Ian Plummer - Oxford University